 Singularity is a tool that creates docker-like process containers but without giving extra privileges to unprivileged users.
 It is used by grid pilot jobs (which are submitted by per-VO grid workload management systems) to isolate user jobs from the pilot's files and processes and from other users' files and processes.
 It also supplies a chroot environment in order to run user jobs in different operating system images under one Linux kernel.

-The OSG has installed singularity in OASIS, so many sites will eventually (after it is supported by VOs) not need to install singularity locally if they enable it to run unprivileged.
-Meanwhile an RPM installation can be configured to be unprivileged or privileged.
+The OSG has installed singularity in OASIS, so most sites will not need to install singularity locally if they enable it to run unprivileged.
+An RPM installation can be configured to be unprivileged or privileged.

 Kernel vs. Userspace Security

 Enabling unprivileged user namespaces increases the risk to the kernel.
-However, the kernel is more widely reviewed than singularity and the additional capability given to users is more limited.
+However, the kernel is much more widely reviewed than singularity and the additional capability given to users is more limited.
 OSG Security considers the non-setuid, kernel-based method to have a lower security risk.

 As with all OSG software installations, there are some one-time (per host) steps to prepare in advance: